 In this case, IEEE 802 notes that further technical study is required for the Commission to confirm that the considered flexible rules can effectively ensure coexistence.

 More flexible rules for radar devices that implement a contention-based mechanism such as LBT.
 At the same time, IEEE 802 agrees with comments submitted by the Wi-Fi Alliance that the Commission must ensure that the LBT implementation is effective in providing the same level of coexistence between unlicensed communications devices such as IEEE 802-based 60 GHz technologies today.
 IEEE 802 also agrees with comments submitted by Facebook, Intel, and Qualcomm that adequately implementing LBT requires a sufficiently sensitive sensing level, a measurement bandwidth, and integration period.
-In addition, the radar should perform LBT at sufficient frequency and, when the LBT system detects an active medium, a back off scheme (i.e., the amount of time the radar waits before attempting to retransmit) to ensure spectrum coexistence with other users in the band.
+In addition, the radar should perform LBT at sufficient frequency and, when the LBT system detects an active medium, a back-off scheme (i.e., the amount of time the radar waits before attempting to retransmit) to ensure spectrum coexistence with other users in the band.
 IEEE 802 notes that further technical study is required for the Commission to confirm that LBT can effectively ensure coexistence.

 CONCLUSION: